-202 Microbial acetaldehyde oxidation rates in surface waters are always equal to, or significantly greater than net production rates, implying strong microbial control of acetaldehyde 203 concentrations in seawater (Table 1).
-High atmospheric acetaldehyde at Cape Verde in the 204 Atlantic Ocean [Read et al., 2012] compared to the Indian [Wisthaler et al., 2002] and Pacific 205 Oceans [Singh et al., 2003] have been attributed to high photoproduction of acetaldehyde in 206 207 the biologically active upwelling regions of the West African coast.
-The fraction of acetaldehyde gross production attributed to photochemical production ranges between 16-208 209 68% for the coastal upwelling and NAG locations, closest to the Cape Verde (Table s2).
-Our 210 results also demonstrate the significance of surface ocean microbes in reducing and controlling oceanic acetaldehyde concentrations, and could account for a lower global 211 oceanic source of 17 Tg y-1 based on in situ seawater concentrations [Beale et al., 2013], 212 compared to estimates of 57-175 Tg y^{-1} based largely on modelled air data [Millet et al., 213 2010, Singh et al., 2004].
-214
+[16] Microbial acetaldehyde oxidation rates in surface waters are always equal to, or significantly greater than net production rates, implying strong microbial control of acetaldehyde concentrations in seawater (Table 1).
+High atmospheric acetaldehyde at Cape Verde in the Atlantic Ocean [Read et al., 2012] compared to the Indian [Wisthaler et al., 2002] and Pacific Oceans [Singh et al., 2003] have been attributed to high photoproduction of acetaldehyde in the biologically active upwelling regions of the West African coast.
+The fraction of acetaldehyde gross production attributed to photochemical production ranges between 16% and 68% for the coastal upwelling and NAG locations, closest to the Cape Verde (Table S2).
+Our results also demonstrate the significance of surface ocean microbes in reducing and controlling oceanic acetaldehyde concentrations and could account for a lower global oceanic source of 17 Tg y^{-1} based on in situ seawater concentrations [Beale et al., 2013], compared to estimates of $57-175 \text{ Tg y}^{-1}$ based largely on modeled air data [Millet et al., 2010; Singh et al., 2004].

-In the open ocean acetone losses due to microbial oxidation (Table 1) are relatively small 216 resulting in gross production rates approximately 9-13% higher than net rates (Table 1, 217 218 assuming microbial oxidation is the dominant loss pathway).
-Although microbial acetone oxidation rates from U2 (on 21st May 2009) were higher at 1.2 nmol L-1 d-1 (gross production 219 of 15.9 nmol $L^{-1} d^{-1}$), elevated net production rates suggest a reduced role for bacteria in 220 221 removing acetone from surface seawater.
+[17] In the open ocean, acetone losses due to microbial oxidation (Table 1) are relatively small resulting in gross production rates approximately 9-13% higher than net rates (Table 1, assuming microbial oxidation is the dominant loss pathway).
+Although microbial acetone oxidation rates from U2 (on 21st May 2009) were higher at $1.2 \text{ nmol L}^{-1} \text{d}^{-1}$ (gross production of 15.9 nmol $L^{-1} d^{-1}$), elevated net production rates suggest a reduced role for bacteria in removing acetone from surface seawater.
 Our results contrast with those from coastal Pacific experiments [de Bruyn et al., 2013] as discussed previously.
-Comparison of in situ acetone 222 concentrations (T_0 , Table 1) with microbial oxidation rates suggests that acetone has a 223

-224 biological lifetime of ~41-55 days in the oligotrophic gyres, ~23 days in EU water, ~5 days in ST waters and 3-82 days in the highly productive coastal upwelling waters.
-Acetone 225 production is always greater when exposed to light compared to dark conditions (Figure 2d) 226 227 and photochemical production is estimated at 48-100% of gross production (Table s2), except in the NAG where production in the dark is approximately equal to that in the light.
-This 228 could be due to elevated microbial acetone oxidation rates in the light (Table 1).
-Acetone 229 oxidation rates correlate with bacterial production (r=0.856, P>0.05) and Beale et al. [2013] 230 report a negative relationship between acetone seawater concentrations and bacterial 231 232 production.
-Thus although acetone oxidation rates are low, these relationships suggest that as bacterial production increases so does the rate of microbial acetone oxidation, leading to a 233 reduction in the in situ concentration of acetone.
-Net acetone production rates also correlate 234 235 with the numbers of picoeukaryotic cells (r=0.926, P>0.05), whilst gross production rates 236 normalised to CDOM (α{350} , Table 1) explain approximately 67% of the observed spatial variability (reducing it from 9 to 3 fold).
-Thus we suggest that acetone production is mainly 237 photochemical [de Bruyn et al., 2011; Kieber et al., 1990; Zhou and Mopper, 1997], and 238 seems to be related to the UV breakdown of CDOM originating from the number of pico-239 240 eukaryotic cells.
+Comparison of in situ acetone concentrations (T0, Table 1) with microbial oxidation rates suggests that acetone has a biological lifetime of ~41-55 days in the oligotrophic gyres, ~23 days in EU water, ~5 days in ST waters, and 3-82 days in the highly productive coastal upwelling waters.
+Acetone production is always greater when exposed to light compared to dark conditions (Figure 2d) and photochemical production is estimated at 48-100% of gross production (Table S2), except in the NAG where production in the dark is approximately equal to that in the light.
+This could be due to elevated microbial acetone oxidation rates in the light (Table 1).
+Acetone oxidation rates correlate with bacterial production (r=0.856, P > 0.05), and Beale et al. [2013] report a negative relationship between acetone seawater concentrations and bacterial production.
+Thus, although acetone oxidation rates are low, these relationships suggest that as bacterial production increases, so does the rate of microbial acetone oxidation, leading to a reduction in the in situ concentration of acetone.
+Net acetone production rates also correlate with the numbers of picoeukaryotic cells (r = 0.926, P > 0.05), while gross production rates normalized to CDOM (α{350} , Table 1) explain approximately 67% of the observed spatial variability (reducing it from ninefold to threefold).
+Thus, we suggest that acetone production is mainly photochemical [de Bruyn et al., 2011; Kieber et al., 1990; Zhou and Mopper, 1997] and seems to be related to the UV breakdown of CDOM originating from the number of picoeukaryotic cells.

-Spatial differences in the daily UV dose, CDOM (α{350}) and the diffuse light attenuation coefficient K_d (340 nm) are shown in Table 1.
-However for methanol and acetaldehyde normalising the gross production rates by any of the aforementioned parameters in isolation or combination does not help explain the spatial variability.
+[18] Spatial differences in the daily UV dose, CDOM (α{350}) and the diffuse light attenuation coefficient K_d (340 nm) are shown in Table 1.
+However, for methanol and acetaldehyde, normalizing the gross production rates by any of the aforementioned parameters in isolation or combination does not help explain the spatial variability.